 Bing receives secondary attention in most SEO strategies, primarily due to its integration with Microsoft products and its role in powering other search engines.
 While representing a smaller market share, Bing optimization often benefits from many of the same best practices that work for Google.

+Alternative search engines like DuckDuckGo and Yahoo receive minimal focused optimization effort due to their limited market share, though they typically benefit from general SEO best practices.
 The optimization approach for SEO remains primarily Google-focused, with universal best practices that generally translate well across all traditional search engines.
 This consistency has allowed for the development of standardized SEO methodologies and tools.

 GEO operates in a much more diverse and rapidly evolving ecosystem where multiple AI platforms serve different user needs and utilize varying algorithms and data sources.